 How does visual voicemail work?

-Though transcription isn't always totally accurate (the above shows the transcription changed "Dr. Dent's office" to "Dr. dental office"), for the most part, visual voicemail transcription is exceedingly easy to use.
-Aside from built-in functionality on Android or iPhone, there are many third-party visual voicemail programs available in Google Play or the iOS Apple app store.
+Though transcription isn't always totally accurate.
+A lot of it relies on the clarity and voice of the person leaving the message.
+Visual voicemail transcription is exceedingly easy to use.
+Aside from built-in functionality on Android or iPhone, there are many third-party visual voicemail programs available in Google Play or the iOS Apple App Store.

 How to set up visual voicemail on Android